activeloopai/deeplake/README.md

 ## About Deep Lake

+Deep Lake is a Database for AI powered by a storage format optimized for deep-learning applications.
+Deep Lake can be used for:

+1. Storing data and vectors while building LLM applications
+2. Managing datasets while training deep learning models

-Deep Lake is a Database for AI powered by a storage format optimized for deep-learning and Large Language Model (LLM) applications.
-It simplifies the deployment of enterprise-grade LLM-based products by offering storage for all data types (embeddings, audio, text, videos, images, pdfs, annotations, etc.), querying and vector search, data streaming while training models at scale, data versioning and lineage for all workloads, and integrations with popular tools such as LangChain, LlamaIndex, Weights & Biases, and many more.
-Deep Lake works with data of any size, it is serverless, and it enables you to store all of your data in once place.
+Deep Lake simplifies the deployment of enterprise-grade LLM-based products by offering storage for all data types (embeddings, audio, text, videos, images, pdfs, annotations, etc.), querying and vector search, data streaming while training models at scale, data versioning and lineage, and integrations with popular tools such as LangChain, LlamaIndex, Weights & Biases, and many more.
+Deep Lake works with data of any size, it is serverless, and it enables you to store all of your data in your own cloud and in once place.
 Deep Lake is used by Intel, Airbus, Matterport, ZERO Systems, Red Cross, Yale, & Oxford.

-Deep Lake includes the following features:
+### Deep Lake includes the following features:

 <details>
-  <summary><b>Storage Agnostic API</b></summary>
+  <summary><b>Cloud Agnostic API</b></summary>
 Use one API to upload, download, and stream datasets to/from AWS S3, Azure, GCP, Activeloop cloud, or local storage.
 </details>
 <details>